DIPLOMA POLICY – MAY 21, 1991

 The Registrar’s Office will determine whether or not the request will be approved.
 If the request is not approved, the Registrar’s Office will write to the individual.
 If no diploma is ordered, the check will be returned.
 If the request is approved, the Registrar’s Office will order a Replacement Diploma during the next degree granting period (usually at the end of April).
 The diploma will be mailed to the address given on the form (If ordered in April, by the end of June).

-Due to the high cost of mailing diplomas, there is an additional fee of $75.00 to mail diplomas to foreign countries (includes Canada) by a courier service.
+Due to the high cost of mailing diplomas, there is an additional fee of $75.00 to mail diplomas to other countries by a courier service.
 If this fee does not accompany the request, the diploma will be mailed through regular mail via the US Postal Service.